 Watch your credit.
 At least once a year, pull free copies of your three credit reports from annualcreditreport.com.
 You may also want to track your credit score using a free service like CreditKarma.

 Focus on what YOU want from life.
 Money is a scarce resource, but time is the scarcest.
 Don’t spend money on stuff that doesn’t matter t you just because everybody else does.
 Use Money Under 30’s Richer by the Week workbook (available free to email subscribers) to identify your financial values and prioritize your goals.

-Reminder: Get the refrigerator version of this list and much more when you become an email subscriber now.
+Reminder: Get the refrigerator version of this list and much more when you subscribe below.

 What do you wish you had known about money in your 20s before you got there?
 Are there things you would add to this list?